Significance

 Operational Greenhouse Gas Emissions

 Efforts to manage and reduce our operational emissions primarily fall under three categories: electrification of combustion sources, reduction in energy demand, and the use of cleaner energy.
 We continue to work on projects in all three areas to realize our short-term and long-term operational GHG emissions goals.
+As of 2024, 25% of our North American facilities use electric forklifts.

 Value Chain Greenhouse Gas Emissions